 At all main official competitions of FIBA Europe, an official opening ceremony may be organised.
-The organisers shall arrange the ceremony in agreement with FIBA Europe.
+The Host shall send to FIBA Europe a detailed plan of the ceremony which is subject to approval.
+For more details regarding the Opening Ceremony guidelines, the Host shall refer to Manual/Handbook for the respective competition.